smota-git/sudoku-python/README.md

 ---

+## Providing a Puzzle

+The puzzle can be supplied either:

+- interactively through the console,
+- or directly as a NumPy array by editing the `init` variable near the end of `sudoku.py`.

 ## Example

-The puzzle can be entered interactively through the console or provided directly as a NumPy array.

 Input: